A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Abstract

 \section{Abstract}

-In the present work, we propose a novel lumped-parameter model for the description of the aortic valve dynamics, including elastic effects associated to the leaflets' curvature.
-The introduction of a lumped-parameter model based on momentum balance entails an easier calibration of the parameter models, that are instead typically numerous in phenomenological-based models.
-This model is coupled with 3D Navier-Stokes equations describing the blood flow, where the valve surface is represented by a resistive method, and valve leaflets velocity is taken into consideration.
-The resulting reduced fluid-structure interaction problem has a computational cost that is comparable with the solution of a prescribed-motion fluid dynamics problem.
-A SUPG-PSPG stabilized finite element scheme is adopted for the discretization of the coupled problem, and the computational results show the suitability of the system in representing the leaflets motion, the blood flow in the ascending aorta, and the pressure jump across the leaflets.
+{We introduce an innovative lumped-parameter model of the aortic valve, designed to efficiently simulate the impact of valve dynamics on blood flow.} Our reduced model includes the elastic effects associated {with} the leaflets' curvature and the stress exchanged with the blood flow.
+The introduction of a lumped-parameter model based on momentum balance entails an easier calibration of the model parameters: phenomenological-based models, on the other hand, typically have numerous parameters.
+This model is coupled to 3D Navier-Stokes equations describing the blood flow, where the moving valve leaflets are immersed in the fluid domain by a resistive method.
+A stabilized finite element method with a BDF time scheme is adopted for the discretization of the coupled problem, and the computational results show the suitability of the system in representing the {leaflet} motion, the blood flow in the ascending aorta, and the pressure jump across the leaflets.
+Both physiological and stenotic configurations are investigated, and we analyze the effects of different treatments for the {leaflet} velocity on the blood flow.